bac2/comp6017/README.md

 POST /question/\<id\>/comment - Add a comment

+DELETE /question/\<id\>/comment - Delete all comments for a question

 GET /question/\<id\>/comment/\<id\> - Get a specific comment on a specific question

 PUT /question/\<id\>/comment/\<id\> - Edit a comment